MicrosoftDocs/power-platform/power-platform/admin/about-microsoft-cloud-australia.md

 ### Will Microsoft Dynamics Marketing, Social Engagement, and Parature be available in the Australia datacenters?
  These services will be available for purchase in the local market but will be delivered outside of the Australia Datacenters at this time.
 Note: [!INCLUDE[pn_crm_online_shortest](../includes/pn-crm-online-shortest.md)] leverages [!INCLUDE[pn_microsoft_azure_active_directory](../includes/pn-microsoft-azure-active-directory.md)] and Multi-Factor Authentication, which don’t offer a region choice to customers.

-### Will Dynamics 365 for Customer Engagement apps be available on Azure Infrastructure as a Service (IaaS) in Australia?
+### Will Dynamics 365 apps be available on Azure Infrastructure as a Service (IaaS) in Australia?
  At this time, [!INCLUDE[pn_crm_online_shortest](../includes/pn-crm-online-shortest.md)] is only available for Dev/Test scenarios and isn’t supported for production use cases.
 Developers can leverage their MSDN subscription and [!INCLUDE[pn_azure_shortest](../includes/pn-azure-shortest.md)] credits for dev/test scenarios.
 Note: we recently announced intent to support [!INCLUDE[pn_crm_online_shortest](../includes/pn-crm-online-shortest.md)] on [!INCLUDE[pn_azure_shortest](../includes/pn-azure-shortest.md)] IaaS but we’re dependent on [!INCLUDE[pn_azure_shortest](../includes/pn-azure-shortest.md)] Premium Storage availability in each geography.
 Azure’s Limited Public Preview will only be available in the U.S. and part of Europe.

 ### Where can I find more about Dynamics 365 apps security, data privacy, and compliance?
- The [Microsoft Dynamics 365 for Customer Engagement apps Trust Center](http://go.microsoft.com/fwlink/p/?LinkID=393409) will be updated as needed when the Australia Datacenters launch into general availability.
+ The [Microsoft Dynamics 365 apps Trust Center](http://go.microsoft.com/fwlink/p/?LinkID=393409) will be updated as needed when the Australia Datacenters launch into general availability.

 ### What data for Dynamics 365 apps will be in Australia datacenters at general availability?
  For [!INCLUDE[pn_crm_online_shortest](../includes/pn-crm-online-shortest.md)], we’ll store all customer data, including backups, within the Australia Datacenter.
 For any [!INCLUDE[pn_Office_365](../includes/pn-office-365.md)] services that are running in conjunction with [!INCLUDE[pn_crm_online_shortest](../includes/pn-crm-online-shortest.md)] those services will follow the data storage rules for [!INCLUDE[pn_Office_365](../includes/pn-office-365.md)].